Perimenopause and Menopause: Key Insights from Dr. Nadine Hammoud

 Mental health matters too.
 Hormonal changes can intensify anxiety or depression.
 Dr. Hammoud encourages women to prioritize mental well-being, reach out for support, and remember they’re not alone in this journey.

 As a certified menopause coaching specialist and DMV Menopause Network Provider, I see how much relief women feel when they have the right information and the right support.
-Dr. Hammoud’s perspective is a reminder that knowledge is empowering and that, with the right tools, we can navigate perimenopause and postmenopause with confidence.
+Dr. Hammoud’s perspective is a reminder that knowledge is empowering.
+With the right tools, we can navigate perimenopause and postmenopause with confidence.

 Sharing resources like this interview is one more way we can support each other through midlife and beyond.